-Packing for a Brazil River Cruise was surprisingly easy.
+Packing for a Brazil River Cruise can be surprisingly easy.
 It’s hot and humid, which means you don’t need snow parkas and heavy layers.

 A few lightweight long pants and shirts will keep the bugs off during hikes (I loved my ExOfficio BugsAway pants and breathable pullovers), cotton shorts and tanktops, sneakers and flip flops did the trick.

 Even with two of us traveling, our liquids didn’t exceed carry-on limits.
 And trust me, I like my face lotions and I need my 110spf sunscreen.